FourThievesVinegar/solderless-microlab/docs/operation.md

 When you add power to the Control Unit, it will turn on.
 You should a see start-up sequence on the touchscreen.

-A setup MicroLab just needs a recipe to run, the ingredients loaded, and some human actions during the recipe making.
+Once your MicroLab is set up it just needs a recipe to run, the ingredients loaded, and some human actions during the recipe making.

 ## MicroLab Recipes